qzi/test-runner-for-cucumber/README.md

  ```shell
  > npm install @cucumber/cucumber npx
  ```
-add `.vscode/settings.json` like this below:
+add `.vscode/settings.json` like this defalut setting(if no settings.json):
 ```json
 {
 	"test-runner-for-cucumber": {